Keto-Friendly Tuna Salad | Ultralight Backpacking Recipe

 MEAL PREP TIPS

 • If preparing the meal for long-term storage, we recommend packing the parmesan cheese in a separate container just before leaving for the trip.
 This will greatly lengthen the shelf-life of the meal.
-Single-serving packets, such as those used by pizza restaurants work well.
+Single-serving packets, such as those used by pizza restaurants, also work well.
+2 x 3.5 g packets = ~1 Tbsp

 • This is a low-volume meal.
 Consider making two batches for a hungry hiker.